dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 "http://cldf.clld.org/v1.0/terms.rdf#ValueTable` means that the component being  described in that section of the code is a ValueTable.
 Later down in the section describing the component, we can find the specific filename in the url-field, e.g. `url": "values.csv`.
 Now we know there's a ValueTable and it's in the file values.csv.

 The specific line in the meta-data JSON file contains the string  Types of tables that have special meaning and rules in CLDF are known as `components`. **You can’t  always bank on LanguageTable being in languages.csv**.
-SQl, `pycldf` and `rcldf` can handle this for you, i.e. look up in the JSON-filewhat component is where and set all that up.
+SQL, [`pycldf`](https://pypi.org/project/pycldf/0.6.0/) and [`rcldf`](https://github.com/SimonGreenhill/rcldf/releases/tag/v1.2.0) can handle this for you, i.e. look up in the JSON-filewhat component is where and set all that up.

 Each type of table contains columns which conform to [CLDF-rules](https://cldf.clld.org/v1.0/terms.html), i.e. properties.
 For example, FormTables need to have columns for the properties “id”, “form” and “Language_ID” and they in turn need to look a certain way.